MarekBykowski/landing-teams-working-arm-arm-reference-platforms/docs/rddaniel/user-guide.rst

 view of typical compute subsystems that can be designed and implemented using specific generations of Arm IP.

-RD-Daniel Config-M includes the following Arm IP's:
+RD-Daniel supports the following configurations and those include the following ARM IP's:

+        - ARM CPU:

+                - RD-Daniel Config M:
                         - 16xMP1 Zeus CPUs

+                - RD-Daniel Config L:
+                        - 32xMP1 Zeus CPUs

+                - RD-Daniel Config XL:
+                        - 64xMP1 Zeus CPUs

         - CMN-Rhodes (with CAL): 16MB System Level Cache and 32MB Snoop Filter
         - Multiple AXI expansion ports for I/O Coherent PCIe, Ethernet, offload
         - Arm Cortex-M7 for System Control Processor (SCP) and Manageability Control Processor (MCP)

+RD-Daniel Config XL is a dual-chip configuration of Config L in which two RD-Daniel Config L platforms are connected through high speed CCIX link.
+The CCIX link is enabled through CMN-Rhodes's Coherent Multichip Link (CML) feature.

+The Fixed Virtual Platform of RD-Daniel Config XL supports 4xMP1 Zeus CPUs on each chips totalling to 8xMP1 Zeus CPUs.
+The FVP version of RD-Daniel Config XL is referred as RD-Daniel-Dual in this document.

-This document is a user guide on how to setup, build and run the software stack of RD-Daniel on Fixed Virtual Platform.
+This document is a user guide on how to setup, build and run the software stack of RD-Daniel and RD-Daniel-Dual on Fixed Virtual Platform.

 Host machine requirements
 -------------------------

-The minimum recommended host PC specification for building the software stack and running the RD-Daniel FVP model is a dual-core processor running at 2GHz with 8GB of RAM.
+The minimum recommended host PC specification for building the software stack and running the RD-Daniel and RD-Daniel-Dual FVP model is a dual-core processor running at 2GHz with 8GB of RAM.
 For best performance, use a machine with a quad-core processor running at 2.6GHz with 16GB of RAM with free hard disk space of at least 64GB.

 The software package has been tested on **Ubuntu 16.04 LTS (64-bit)** and **Ubuntu 18.04 LTS (64-bit)**.
 This guide assumes that the user is on either of